 Roth 401(k) is available to any employee who is eligible to contribute to a traditional account, a Roth account, or both.
 This option is only available through employers that offer Roth 401(k).
-There are no income restrictions to be eligible to contribute to a Roth 401(k).
+There are no income restrictions to be eligible.

 What are the benefits of a Roth 401(k)?